GeneZC/genezc.github.io/recent.md

 Life is like a box of chocolates, you never know what you're going to get next.

+* November 3rd -- 7th, 2019.
+Attended EMNLP2019 and gave an oral presentation of our work.
 * September, 2019.
 Started my Master Degree's study in Beijing Institute of Technology under the supervision of Dawei Song.
 * August 14th -- 15th, 2019.
 Attended the ICGA Computer Olympiad and got two medals.
 * August 13th, 2019.
 One paper got accepted to [EMNLP2019](https://www.emnlp-ijcnlp2019.org/).